ducquyen/ocmod3-total-order-discount-plus/README.md

 ## Change log
 * v3.0 (2019.10.06):
   * Added ability to set target customers type
-  * Added ability to set customer group for each certain discount rule
+  * Added ability to set customer group and date range for each discount rate
-  * Added ability to set a separate tax/VAT class for discounts
+  * Added ability to set a particular tax/VAT class for discounts
   * Added ability to set type of subtotal calculation - sum up product prices before or after tax/VAT
-  * Added ability to use two lists of product categories - allowed and disallowed for discounts
+  * Added ability to use black/white lists of product categories
   * Code and usability improvements
   * Text corrections
 * v2.2 (2019.09.20):